Conedy/Conedy/documentation/nodes.rst

 -	the dynamical variables such as ``x[0]``
 -	``weightSum()`` which returns the sum over the weights (``weight``) of the incoming edges.
 -	``couplingSum()`` which returns the sum over the ``weight`` × ``state`` as supplied by the incoming edges.
 For most edge types, ``state`` is the current value of the first dynamical variable of the connected node.
 -	the macro ``FOREACHCONNECTEDNODE`` which provides a loop over all incoming edges.
 In such a loop ``weight`` returns the weight of the respective edge and ``state`` returns the state.
-For example the first equation of the above Rössler oscillator might as well been defined by:
+For example the first equation of the above Rössler oscillator might as well have been defined by:

 	.. code-block:: c++